ttntm/ttntm/src/pages/ideas.md

     - Added 03/24, see [/changelog](/changelog/#timeline)
 - Add a sitemap to this website to make it more user-friendly for humans
     - Added 03/24, see [/sitemap](/sitemap/)
-- An interface for Eleventy to retrieve reading list data from Omnivore
+- An interface for Eleventy to retrieve reading list data from an API
     - Added 03/24, see [/reading](/reading/)